An Overview of Universal Obstructions for Graph Parameters: Introduction

 We say that $\p$ and $\p'$ are \emph{equivalent} if $\p \preceq \p'$ and $\p' \preceq \p$.
 Consider the following example.
 The parameter \textsl{cliquewidth}~\cite{CourcelleMR00Linear} is known to be monotone under the induced subgraph relation.
 Unfortunately, the induced subgraph relation does not share properties such as those discussed above for the minor or immersion relation (see \autoref{induced_parameters_subsec} for more on induced subgraph-monotone parameters).
 In fact, for now, no efficient algorithm is known to decide whether the input graph has cliquewidth at most $k$, for a fixed non-negative integer $k$.
 This motivated the introduction of the \textsl{rankwidth} parameter~\cite{OumS06appro}, that is equivalent to cliquewidth and is monotone under the \textsl{vertex minor} relation (see \autoref{vesjrs_misos} for the definitions).
 That way, rankwidth offered an alternative to cliquewidth that, in many aspects, enjoys better combinatorial and algorithmic properties \cite{HlinenyO08FindingBranch}.

 From the discussion above, we conclude that comparing graph parameters is important.
 However, this is not always a trivial task.
 For example, it is clear from their respective definitions that treewidth is (approximately) smaller than the parameter \textsl{pathwidth} (see \autoref{pathwidth_def} for a definition of pathwidth).
-However, proving that rankwidth and cliquewidth are equivalent parameters is not that straightforward~\cite{OumS06appro}.
+On the other side, the equivalence of \textsl{rankwidth} and \textsl{cliquewidth} is not a direct consequence of their definitions.

 The question is then to identify conditions under which parameters can be described in a common framework to facilitate their comparison and understand their relative relationships.

 \paragraph{Parameter description.}